-Holders of the subclass TSS visa may bring any eligible family members, who will have unrestricted work and study rights.
-Holders of the subclass TSS visa have no limit on the number of times they travel in and out of Australia throughout the duration of their visa validity period.
+Holders of the TSS visa may bring any eligible family members, who will have unrestricted work and study rights.
+Holders of the TSS visa have no limit on the number of times they travel in and out of Australia throughout the duration of their visa validity period.

 For visa holders with an occupation appearing on the Medium to Long Term Occupation List, after three years a visa holder may be eligible to apply for permanent residence under the Temporary Residence Transition scheme for permanent Employer Sponsored visas.